-The amortised cost of debt securities and other fixed-income securities will be evaluated periodically and where a reduction in value is considered permanent in nature an adjustment will be made so that the valuation is at the lower value to be attributed to them at the balance sheet date.
+The Company accounts for investment income on an amortised cost basis in its Financial Statements in line with Lux GAAP.
+The amortised cost of debt securities and other fixed-income securities is evaluated periodically and where a reduction in value is considered permanent in nature an adjustment will be made so that the valuation is at the lower value to be attributed to them at the balance sheet date.
 These value adjustments may not be carried when the reasons for which they were made cease to apply.